-WaterRA has long been at the forefront of research supporting Public Health and Wastewater-Based Epidemiology (WBE), used to help inform broader infectious disease surveillance and mitigation efforts, such as the Global Polio Eradication Initiative.
-More recently, global projects have been developed to explore using sewage for continuous monitoring of chemicals and pathogens of emerging concern, drugs, and anti-microbial resistance (AMR).
+WaterRA has long been at the forefront of research supporting Public Health and Wastewater-Based Epidemiology (WBE) – a field of study used in broader infectious disease surveillance and mitigation efforts, such as the Global Polio Eradication Initiative.
+In recent years, numerous projects have been developed around the world to explore using sewage for continuous monitoring of chemicals and pathogens of emerging concern, drugs, and anti-microbial resistance (AMR).

-The ColoSSoS Project – Collaboration on Sewage Surveillance of SARS-COV-2 — will track and monitor the presence of the virus that causes COVID-19 and its persistence in the Australian sewerage network, thus providing information on where it is present in the population.
+The ColoSSoS Project – Collaboration on Sewage Surveillance of SARS-CoV-2 – was conceived in collaboration with water utility, health department, and research partners in response to the COVID-19 pandemic.
+Since the start of the Covid-19 pandemic this ground-breaking research project has been tracking and monitoring the presence of the virus that causes COVID-19 and its persistence in the Australian sewerage network.

 Phase 1 | Inititation Phase 2 | Method Development Phase 3 | Investigation into Phase 4 | Continuous improvement

 possibility of routine surveillance early warning potential, ongoing R&D

 ColoSSoS Project Aims - supporting the public health response

 The ColoSSoS project was founded with the goal of framing and implementing all research in direct response to how the research outcomes will address end-user needs and support public health decision-making.
 This required an open sharing of ideas and learnings between project partners, which has been the key to the national success of the program.

 1. ColoSSoS generated information on community-wide prevalence of COVID-19